-5 All of these are easily proved in the forward direction, but are much more difficult in the inverse the inverse Laplace transform of 1/s directly.
+Some open questions: Without the use of the CRT (Eq.
+1.66) it is difficult to see how evaluate do the inverse Laplace transform of 1/s directly.
 For example, how does one show that the above integral is zero for negative time (or that it is 1 for positive time)?
-The CRT nearly solves this difficult problem, by the convergence of the integral for negative and positive time.
+The CRT neatly solves this difficult problem, by the convergence of the integral for negative and positive time.
 Clearly the continuity of the integral at $\omega \to \infty$ plays an important role.
 Perhaps the Riemann sphere plays a role in this, that has not yet been explored.